arnicas/d3-faq/README.md

 ####Wamp on Windows

-For a windows server, look here: http://www.wampserver.com/en/ There is some guidance in [this slideshow on configuring WAMP](http://www.slideshare.net/triniwiz/wamp-20949805) - I recommend you don't set Firefox as your default browser, but Chrome instead.
+For a windows server, look here: http://www.wampserver.com/en/ There is some guidance on installing it in [this slideshow on configuring WAMP](http://www.slideshare.net/triniwiz/wamp-20949805) - I recommend you don't set Firefox as your default browser, but Chrome instead.

-Your default `www` files directory will be inside the wamp folder on your computer.
+Your default `www` files directory will be inside the wamp folder on your computer (by default, at `C:\wamp`).
 You want to move your files into that directory to be able to view them.

 By default, the index.php file will display when you open `http://localhost` in a browser.
-To see the files you want, you will need to add the directory path to that url: `http://localhost/my_folder/`.
+To see the files you want, you will need to add the directory path to that url: `http://localhost/my_folder/`.  *You must type the URL path in your browser.*  You can't click on a file in the explorer and have it display with the server.
 Then any index.html in that directory will display instead, if you're configured right.
 Or hopefully a list of files, if there's no index.html!

+In Windows 10 (or if you see an orange icon for the WAMP icon), you may have a port conflict with the default port 80.
+Refer to this [video](https://www.youtube.com/watch?v=bRrCqI9Ig4k).

 ####MAMP Setup on Macs